 Whenever you are in the process of cleaning your cast iron grill grates be sure to keep in mind a few things.
 You can see below a detailed process on how to properly clean your cast iron grill grates.

-- If food is left on the grates, make sure to burn it off before cleaning your cast iron grill grates
+- Make sure to burn off any leftover food before cleaning your cast iron grill grates

 - After burning the food left on the grates, make sure to let the grates cool off